gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

   Mozilla Firefox did not play .mp4 video files.
 This problem does not occur in more recent versions of this browser.

+  For more information, see `Media formats supported by the HTML audio and video elements`_.

-* Verify that the MIME type is correctly set on the host site.
-For example, make sure that the HTTP header content-type is set to video/mp4 for an .mp4, or to video/webm for a .webm.
+* Verify that file metadata, specifically the MIME type, is correctly set on the host site.
 Internet Explorer 9 and 10 browsers do not play videos if the MIME type is not set.
+For example, make sure that the HTTP header Content- Type is set to video/mp4 for an .mp4 file, or to video/webm for a .webm file.

+  As an example, the *Console User Guide* for the Amazon Simple Storage Service provides this information about `editing object metadata`_.

 .. _Create a Video Component: